The Most Effective Way to Feel Better About Yourself

 Call to Action

 2. What subtle ways do you get people to praise you?
-What’s your “trick to trick others” into liking you?
+Humble brag?
+What’s your trick to trick others into liking you?

-3. Can you be corrected?
-Do you allow others to care for you?
+3. Are you okay with others correcting you?
+Do you allow others to care for you, specifically when challenging you?
+Please explain.

-6. Who is speaking into your life?
-How are you maturing in Christ?
+6. Who speaks into your life?
+How are they helping you mature in Christ?

 Need More Help?